 Copper may build up in water which has been standing in copper pipes or hot water cisterns, particularly in soft water areas.

-As a precaution, I recommend running some waste before using tap water for you aquarium and I advise against using any hot tap water as it may have been held in a hot water cistern (usually made of copper) for some time.
+As a precaution, I recommend running some waste before using tap water for your aquarium and I advise against using any hot tap water as it may have been held in a hot water cistern (usually made of copper) for some time.

 Additionally, hot water cisterns collect a lot of debris particularly carbonates which are undesirable to soft water fish.

-There are many commercial products that are available to prepare tap water so that is is safe for the aquarium.
+There are many commercial products that are available to prepare tap water so that it is safe for the aquarium.
 It is advisable though, to inquire with your water company to ensure that your chosen water preparation treatment will remove the necessary chemicals as not every treatment removes every contaminant.